mnieber/compile-env/README.md

 When you run `compile-env my-env-spec.yaml` then it will temporarily add the variables in `secrets.env` (the global dependency) and `foo.env` (the dependency of `one.env`) to the environment and use them to interpolate the variables in `bar.env` and `baz.env` (the targets for `one.env`).
 The result of that interpolation is written as a new .env file to `one.env`.
 The processing of `two.env` is similar.
 Note that `one.env` and `two.env` are created independently (reading the variables to create `one.env` does not affect the creation of `two.env`).

-## The export keyword
+## The export keyword in the target files is ignored

-If a line in a .env file starts with 'export' then this keyword is ignored.
-In this case, the corresponding line in the output .env file will also start with 'export'.
+If a line in a target .env file starts with 'export' then this keyword is ignored.

+## Comments in the template are ignored

+If a line in the template start with `#` then this line is copied to the output without interpolating any environment variables.

 ## Undefined variables